dotnet/runtime/docs/workflow/building/coreclr/cross-building.md

 A set of FPU configuration options have been provided via build.sh to accommodate different CPU types.
 These FPU configuration options are: CLR_ARM_FPU_CAPABILITY and CLR_ARM_FPU_TYPE.

 CLR_ARM_FPU_TYPE translates to a value given to -mfpu compiler option.
-Please refere to your compiler documentation for possible options.
+Please refer to your compiler documentation for possible options.

 CLR_ARM_FPU_CAPABILITY is used by the PAL code to decide which FPU registers should be saved and